scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 the AdH and GSSHA simulators [cite adh & gssha].
 The goal is to provide a set of tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.

-An explicit decision was made to avoid creation of new libraries as much as possible and to instead enhance existing tools with the capabilities required.
+An explicit decision was made to avoid creation of new special-purpose libraries as much as possible and to instead enhance existing tools with the capabilities required.
 Hence, as part of this work, extensive improvements were made to several general-purpose open source packages, including support for annotating and editing plots and maps in Bokeh and HoloViews, rendering large triangular meshes and regridding large raster data in HoloViews, GeoViews, and Datashader,